clee-dev/Bucket.js/README.md

 I don't actually know perl, so feel free to help me decipher [the original source](https://github.com/zigdon/xkcd-Bucket/blob/master/bucket.pl) to implement the [list of features](http://wiki.xkcd.com/irc/Bucket).

 *Bucket.js* is GPLv3.
 Since I used zigdon's source code for reference, even though it's not a port, this could be considered a 'derivative'.

+---

+I still need to write more things here like how to configure secrets.json & config.json, install, & run